nikikust/RWC_Map_v2/README.md

 ---

 **Length top:**
-- list of all added railroads with their lengths;
+- list of all added railroads with their lengths (with comparision with previous data - difference in length and position);
 - copy list to clipboard;
 - select which zone types should be counted;
 - total tracks length;